Skip to Content Facebook Feature Image

 Britain retained the base, and another on Cyprus, after the eastern Mediterranean island gained independence from British colonial rule in 1960.

-It was previously attacked in 1986, when Libyan militants struck the base with mortars, rocket-propelled grenades and small arms, injuring three people.
+It was last attacked in 1986, when pro-Libya militants struck the base with mortars, rocket-propelled grenades and small arms, injuring three dependents of British personnel.
+The latest attack is believed to be the first attack on Cyprus from outside the country since Turkey’s invasion of the island in 1974.

-Britain’s defense ministry said Monday that families of U.K. personnel who live on the base were being moved to nearby accommodation as a precaution.
+Britain’s defense ministry said families of U.K. personnel who live on the base were being moved to nearby accommodation as a precaution.

 British officials have refused to say whether the U.K. supports the U.S.-Israeli war on Iran.
 They have said that Iran should not be able to have a nuclear weapon and called for an end to Iranian strikes and a diplomatic solution.